Transcript: Preventing Cataracts with Diet

-The leading cause of blindness and vision loss is cataracts.
-We know smoking can increase risk, long-term radiation exposure, what about diet?
-Earlier this year a study of 27,670 people with a wide range of diets.
-What they called high meateaters versus moderate meateaters, versus low meateaters, versus fish-only eaters, versus those eating vegetarian, versus those eating vegan.
+The leading cause of blindness and vision loss is cataracts, one of the most common surgeries performed today.
+We know smoking can increase risk; long-term radiation exposure—what about diet?
+A study of more than 25,000 people with a wide range of diets was recently published.
+They compared what they called “high” meat-eaters to “moderate” meat-eaters to “low” meat-eaters, versus those who “ate fish but no other meat,” versus those eating “vegetarian,” versus those eating “vegan.”

-The reserachers went out of their way to choose health-conscious subjects, so they could factor out smoking, exercise, and other nondiet variables, and so the high meat consuming group?
-100 grams a day.
-That’s like 1 serving in one meal a day.
-In the U.S. we aver about 330 grams a day, so this is like reverse Starbucks labeling.
-You know how their small is a tall, well here their high is realkl yquite low by American standards, yet they still found a highly significant trend.
-Who do you think had the lowest risk of cataracts.
+The researchers went out of their way to choose health-conscious subjects, so they could factor out smoking, exercise, and other non-diet variables.
+And so the so-called “high” meat-consuming group—100 grams a day.
+That’s like one serving in one meal a day.
+In the U.S., we average about 330 grams a day.
+So it’s like reverse Starbucks labeling.
+You know how their small is a “tall”?
+Well, here, their “high” meat group is really quite low by American standards.
+Yet they still found a highly significant trend.
+Who do you think had the lowest risk of cataracts?

-Compared to the modestly high meat group, eating less meat cuts your risk down 4%, tehn 15%, just do fish down 21%, 30% and then a full 40% drop in risk.
-Overall, compared with meat eaters who consumed !100 g meat and meat products/d, fish eaters, vege- tarians, and vegans had approximately 20%, 30%, and 40% lower risk of cataract, respectively.
+Compared with the “high” meat group, cutting back on meat cuts down your risk about 15%.
+Just do fish, you’re down 21%.
+No fish, 30% drop in risk.
+And then, no eggs and dairy for the full 40% drop in risk.
+Overall, compared with meat-eaters who consumed 100 grams of meat and meat products a day, fish-eaters, vegetarians, and vegans had approximately 20%, 30%, and 40% lower risk of cataracts, respectively.

 It’s like with the diabetes risk; there appears to be a stepwise reduction, “a progressive decrease in risk in parallel with [the decrease in] the amount of meat and other animal products in the diet.”